 - Specific courses in question

 Transcripts are evaluated in the order in which they are received.
-Please allow three weeks for a response.
+Please allow three to five days for a response.

 Rowan-Cabarrus does not accept transfer credit for Credit by Examination, Internship, or Work-Based Learning credit.